pitiqui/Ace/README.md

 The entire list of plugins can be found [here](/PLUGINS.md)

+# Installing/Using Ace

+To Install Ace download the latest release of Ace [here](https://github.com/ZombieWizzard/Ace-Windows/releases/latest) and run it.
+It may ask you for admin access if it is your first time running Ace v2+, this is normal and is required for Ace to work.

+If you find any bugs or need any assistance with installing Ace feel free to create an issue [here](https://github.com/ZombieWizzard/Ace/issues) and I will attempt to assist you with your problem.

 # Developing Ace

 Ace uses TypeScript and Stylus as main languages, with Webpack as bundling tool.
 The webpack development server can be started using `npm run watch`, which will start a server over at `https://localhost:8080`.
 The easiest way to develop with this server is to run the launcher with the argument `--ace-dev` which will automatically use a javascript file that loads from the webpack server and disables HTTPS certificate checking.